Limit time in the midday sun.

 Watch for the UV Index.

 This important resource helps you plan your outdoor activities in ways that prevent overexposure to the sun's rays.
-Developed by the National Weather Service and EPA, the UV Index is issued daily in selected cities across the country.
+Developed by the National Weather Service and EPA, the UV Daily Forecast is issued daily in selected cities across the country.
 While you should always take precautions against overexposure, take special care to adopt sun safety practices when the UV Index predicts exposure levels of moderate or above (Minimal: 0-2; Low: 3-4; Moderate: 5-6; High: 7-9; Very High: 10+).

 Use shade wisely.